MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 ## Before you start

+::: moniker range="sc-vmm-2019"

 Ensure the following prerequisites are met:

-- A Hyper-V host running Windows Server 2016, Windows Server 1709.
+- A Hyper-V host running Windows Server 2016, Windows Server 2019.
-- A Hyper-V VM running Windows Server 2016, Windows Server 1709.
+- A Hyper-V VM running Windows Server 2016, Windows Server 2019.
 - A Hyper-V VM with configuration version 8.0 or greater.
 - An Intel processor with VT-x and EPT technology.

+::: moniker-end

+::: moniker range="<sc-vmm-2019"

+Ensure the following prerequisites are met:

+- A Hyper-V host running Windows Server 2016.
+- A Hyper-V VM running Windows Server 2016.
+- A Hyper-V VM with configuration version 8.0 or greater.
+- An Intel processor with VT-x and EPT technology.

+::: moniker-end

 ## Procedure - configure a nested VM as a host